hposca/utility_scripts/README.md

 ## run_command_when_file_updates.sh

 Given a file to watch and a command, it will run the command when the file is updated.

+## package_management/debian/list_installed_packages_debian.sh

+Lists all the installed packages, in a Debian-like distribution, in a CSV format

+## package_management/debian/list_upgradable_packages_debian.sh

+Lists all the upgradable packages, in a Debian-like distribution, in a CSV format

+## package_management/redhat/list_installed_packages_redhat.sh

+Lists all the installed packages, in a RedHat-like distribution, in a CSV format

+## package_management/redhat/list_upgradable_packages_redhat.sh

+Lists all the upgradable packages, in a RedHat-like distribution, in a CSV format